Ivkoto/MySalesTracker/README.md

 5. Logs will be written to `logs/stdout_*.log` (one level above wwwroot)

 ### Data Protection Keys
-The app stores encryption keys in `DataProtection-Keys/` folder (not in system profile).
-This prevents permission issues on shared hosting and allows key sharing across deployments.
+The app stores encryption keys in the `DataProtection-Keys/` folder (not in the system profile).
+This prevents permission issues on shared hosting.
+Each environment should generate its own keys automatically on first run.

 ### SignalR Configuration
 - Configure hub path in `appsettings.json`: `SignalR:SalesHubPath`